c-rizz/lr_gym/README.md

  to the needs of RL methods.
 In particular it allows to step the simulation of precise durations, to obtain renderings from simulated cameras even while the simulation is stopped and reduces communication overhead making simulation MUCH faster.
-* moveit_helper provides a node that can receive and execute moveit commands via ROS messaging.
+* gazebo_gym_helpers provides a node that can receive and execute moveit commands via ROS messaging.
  This is needed as an intermediate node for controlling moveit from python3 code.